mattpgh/slack-sickrage-bot/README.md

 * for debug logs set debug to true
 * run "composer update" via your command line interface (aka terminal)
 * run "php robo start:tv-bot" and you are live!!

+## Thanks
+kryptonit3/sickrage - for the cool sickrage api wrapper <br />
+coderstephen/slack-client - for the easy to use WS slack client <br />
+guzzlehttp/guzzle - for the powerfull http client <br />
+codegyre/robo - for siplifing CLI commands <br />
+Please respect there terms of use, have fun and stay safe ;)